Astridyusidiah/Temporal-Early-Warning-of-Sepsis-Deterioration-in-ICU-Patients/README.md

 # Temporal Early Warning of Sepsis Deterioration in ICU Patients

 ## Overview
-This project implements a prospective, patient-level early warning system for predicting imminent sepsis deterioration in ICU patients using high-frequency longitudinal clinical data.
+This repository implements a patient-level early warning framework for prospective sepsis risk prediction in ICU settings.
+The emphasis is placed on temporal validity, prevention of information leakage, and clinically meaningful interpretability rather than retrospective event detection.

-Rather than retrospective sepsis detection, the task is formulated as time-dependent risk prediction within a fixed future horizon.
+The implementation is intended as a research-oriented prototype aligned with clinical machine learning constraints, not as a production-ready system.

 ## Problem Formulation

-At each ICU hour t, the model predicts whether a patient will develop sepsis within the next 6 hours, without using any post-onset information.

-Labels are constructed prospectively to reflect a realistic clinical early warning scenario.
-This formulation highlights:
-- Temporal dependency across observations
-- Explicit definition of prediction horizon
-- Avoidance of label leakage common in retrospective setups

-## Dataset
-- Source: PhysioNet Sepsis Challenge dataset
-- Data type: Multivariate time-series (hourly ICU measurements)
-- Features include vital signs and laboratory values
-- Missingness is handled using simple imputation strategies suitable for baseline modeling

-## Methodology
-The analysis pipeline includes:
-- Source: PhysioNet Sepsis Challenge dataset
-- Resolution: Hourly ICU measurements
-- Cohort split: Patient-level train/test separation
+The task is formulated as prospective risk prediction within a fixed future horizon.
+At each ICU hour, the model estimates the probability of sepsis onset occurring within the next predefined time window, explicitly avoiding retrospective labeling schemes.

+## Data Handling and Temporal Integrity
+All preprocessing preserves strict within-patient temporal ordering.
+Train–test partitioning is performed at the patient level to prevent leakage across correlated ICU time points.

+No feature engineering relies on future observations.

+## Early Warning Label Construction

+Early warning labels are assigned to observations that fall within a fixed prediction horizon preceding the first recorded sepsis onset for each patient.
+This formulation reflects a clinically actionable early warning setting rather than post hoc detection.

-## Modeling Approach
+## Modeling

-- Algorithm: LightGBM (gradient-boosted decision trees)
-- Missing data: Median imputation (train-only)
-- Class imbalance: Native LightGBM handling
-- Evaluation: AUROC, PR-AUC, recall-oriented thresholding
+A gradient-boosted decision tree model (LightGBM) is trained under extreme class imbalance.
+Model configuration prioritizes stable discrimination and generalization over aggressive optimization.

-## Results
+## Evaluation

-- AUROC: ~0.65
-- PR-AUC: Low, reflecting extreme outcome imbalance
-- Thresholds chosen to prioritize sensitivity, consistent with early warning objectives
+Performance is reported using threshold-free metrics (AUROC and PR-AUC) to reflect pre-deployment discrimination under severe outcome imbalance.
+No operating threshold is tuned or optimized in this study.

 ## Interpretability

-Global and local explanations are generated using SHAP to identify dominant physiological drivers of short-term sepsis risk.
+Global feature attributions are examined using SHAP to inspect dominant physiological drivers influencing risk estimates.

-## Limitations
-- Single-horizon prediction
-- No explicit temporal feature engineering
-- No external validation
+See global feature importance visualization: figures/shap_global_bar.png

+Interpretability analysis is used for model inspection rather than causal inference.

-## Purpose
+## Notes

-This repository is intended as a research-oriented implementation demonstrating correct temporal framing, leakage avoidance, and clinically grounded evaluation for early warning modeling.
+This repository prioritizes methodological validity and transparency over metric maximization.
+Observed performance should be interpreted in the context of the chosen early warning horizon and the intrinsic difficulty of the prediction task.